 Crystal Red shrimp are fairly small shrimp, growing to a max size about two and a half to three centimeters.

 Obviously, they do not occur in the wild.
 In Crystal red shrimp, a mutation comes into play.
 It is a cultivar of the bee shrimp, more specifically actually a further development of Japanese shrimp breeding experts from the Bee shrimp.

 While normal bee shrimps have orange, white, and black stripes on body parts, the Crystal red shrimp have developed the base color that gave them their name.
 Red color together with white stripes created a unique appearance that fascinates many aquarists.

 It should be noted in advance that the different color forms have made an enormous contribution to the popularity of the Crystal red shrimp.
 All color forms are visually appealing, but in the sum also ensure that the breeding and keeping of Crystal red shrimp is never boring.

 The average lifespan is about one and a half to two years.

 The species is very peaceful, other aquarium inhabitants have nothing to fear from them.
 You can easily keep them together with fish that do not predate on shrimp.

 Crystal red shrimps, like most freshwater shrimp, are an omnivore and will eat just about any food they can find in the tank.
 Remember that shrimps are scavengers in the wild, they will eat whatever they find and is not used to a constant food source.
 Therefore, you can feed them with a lot of things.
 They are not picky, in this sense.

-However, it is better to give them the amount of food that the shrimp can finish within a two to three hour.
+However, it is better to give them the amount of food that the shrimp can finish within two to three hours.
 Ideally, it is not good to feed an excess of food as sitting food can pollute the water.